hamzaugursumer/PythonForDataAnalysis/README.md

 | CustomerID  | Customer number.
 A 5-digit integer assigned individually to each customer.                                  |
 | Country     | Country name.
 Name of the country of residence of each client.                                              |

+## Note:
+* I believe there might be minor errors or mistakes in this Python data analysis project I've shared on GitHub.
+If you notice any errors or inaccuracies, could you please provide me with feedback?
+This way, I can identify my own mistakes and improve the project.
+I'm looking forward to your contributions!
+Thank you.